McCoy Air Force Base: Realignment and closure

-With the announcement of McCoy AFB's closure, it was also announced that the 306th Bombardment Wing would also be inactivated.
+With the announcement of McCoy AFB's closure, USAF also announced that the 306th Bombardment Wing also would be inactivated.
 The 306th Bombardment Wing (Heavy) inactivated in July 1974 as activities at the base were phased down prior to the closure, while its personnel, along with its B-52D and KC-135A aircraft assets, were redistributed to other SAC bomb wings.
-However, this inactivation was short-lived, when the 306th was reactivated in 1975 as the 306th Strategic Wing at RAF Mildenhall, United Kingdom, coordinating SAC KC-135 assets in support of U.S. Air Forces in Europe (USAFE) until it was replaced by the 100th Air Refueling Wing in 1992.
-Today, it operates as the 306th Flying Training Group, an Air Education and Training Command (AETC) unit at the U.S. Air Force Academy and Pueblo Memorial Airport as a geographically separated unit (GSU) of the 12th Flying Training Wing at Randolph Air Force Base, Texas.
+However, this inactivation was short-lived, when the 306th was reactivated in 1975 as the 306th Strategic Wing at RAF Mildenhall, United Kingdom, coordinating SAC KC-135 assets in support of U.S. Air Forces in Europe until it was replaced by the 100th Air Refueling Wing in 1992.
+Today, it operates as the 306th Flying Training Group, an Air Education and Training Command unit at the U.S. Air Force Academy and Pueblo Memorial Airport as a geographically separated unit of the 12th Flying Training Wing at Randolph Air Force Base, Texas.

-EC-121 and U-2 detachment operations at McCoy AFB were also relocated in 1973 and 1974, with ADC's EC-121 aircraft moving 210 miles south to Homestead AFB and the 100th Strategic Reconnaissance Wing's Lockheed U-2 detachment and associated aircraft Operating Location (OL) moving 45 miles east-southeast to Patrick AFB.
+EC-121 and U-2 detachment operations at McCoy AFB were also relocated in 1973 and 1974, with ADC's EC-121 aircraft moving 210 miles south to Homestead AFB and the 100th Strategic Reconnaissance Wing's Lockheed U-2 detachment and associated aircraft Operating Location moving 45 miles east-southeast to Patrick AFB.

 Final closure of McCoy AFB was concluded in early 1975.
-Those portions of McCoy AFB which were not slated for transfer to other U.S. Government activities (primarily the United States Navy and U.S. Army) were transferred to the General Services Administration (GSA).
-The GSA subsequently transferred title of the remaining McCoy AFB property, to include the airfield, to the City of Orlando for the sum of $1.00, a standard amount at the time for the transfer of former military air bases to state and local governments.
-This transfer also contained a reversal clause, another standard practice at the time, enabling the Air Force to return to McCoy in the future if national security requirements ever dictated same.
+Those portions of McCoy AFB that were not slated for transfer to other U.S. government activities (primarily the U.S. Navy and U.S. Army) were transferred to the General Services Administration, which subsequently transferred title of the remaining McCoy AFB property, to include the airfield, to the City of Orlando for the sum of $1.00, a standard amount at the time for the transfer of former military air bases to state and local governments.
+This transfer also contained a reversal clause, another standard practice at the time, enabling the USAF to return to McCoy in the future if national security requirements ever dictated same.